-Subject to the evaluation of the Technische Amt of the RLM, together with the competitors Arado E 561, Focke-Wulf Fw 57 and Me 210, the project was rejected because it was considered unstable and out dated, as a result the AGO stopped all development.
+After being evaluated by the Technische Amt of the RLM, along with the Arado E 561, Focke-Wulf Fw 57, and Me 210 competitors, the project was deemed unstable and outdated, leading to its rejection.

-The number 225 was then reassigned by the RLM to the Focke Achgelis Fa 225 autogyro.
+Subsequently, the RLM reassigned the number 225 to the Focke Achgelis Fa 225 autogyro.

 Specifications